What is the difference between an asylum seeker and a refugee?

 What is the future for asylum seeker support in London?

-COMPASS, the current contract for asylum accommodation and support providers, is coming to an end in September 2019.
+COMPASS, the current contract for asylum accommodation and support providers, is coming to an end in 2019.
+London Councils has been engaging extensively with the Home Office to ensure improvements are made to service delivery in the future.

 If local authorities have concerns that you would wish London Councils to raise over the next year, please be in touch with Mark Winterburn, Principal Policy and Project Officer email@example.com